-India, the Land of God
+Experiencing India as The Land of God

 The fascination I have for the Indian culture, born out of practicing Sahaja Yoga Meditation, is the reason for writing of a number of works having as topic the various aspects of Indian classical music, including my PhD thesis which had as topic The Influences of Indian Culture and Music in the XXth Century Western Music.
+I am sharing it with you all that I’ve experienced India as The Land of God.

 I landed in India in 2009 after gaining an ICCR scholarship.
 I was in the last phase of my PhD and this allowed me to study abroad.
 I left Romania by the end of August, when the temperatures were pretty high.
 My luggage for the next 6 months was a small one, comparing to what the needs were, but I was sure I was going to manage.
 My destiny in Romania already put me for many years in the situation of having a minimal life style, so I was not very fond of comfort.